 Bone is a living tissue, constantly being broken down and renewed.
 This process is called bone remodelling.

-Paget’s disease occurs when something goes wrong with this process – the bone breaks down more quickly than normal, and the new bone that is formed is thicker but breaks more easily than normal bone.
+Paget’s disease occurs when something goes wrong with this process – the bone breaks down more quickly than normal, and the new bone that is formed is larger and weaker than normal bone.

 Paget’s disease usually affects the skull, pelvis, lower spine and long bones of the leg.

 It can affect bones in one or more places in your body.

 Paget's disease symptoms

 Many people with Paget’s disease have no symptoms.

 Some people have pain in the bones.
 Often, the pain is worse after lying down or resting.

 - enlarged or deformed bones